lazarevaNatalja/azure_dot_net_improvement/README.md

 # azure_dot_net_improvement
 to improve new findings

-I love Clouds, microservices and yoga
+I love :coffee: :pizza: and :yoga: